- Chris Buck, Jennifer Lee

 Frozen has been in development at Disney for over a decade under various directors, writers, and songsmiths (among them Beauty and the Beast screenwriter Linda Woolverton and lyricist Alan Menken), all who tried and failed to make Andersen’s iconic story relatable.
 With the ever-welcome influence of producer John Lasseter, the Disney team finally agreed on long-debated character arcs and the troubled production found its legs under Chris Buck and Jennifer Lee.
 Helmer of Disney’s Tarzan, Buck co-directs alongside Frozen’s screenwriter Lee (co-writer of Wreck-It Ralph), who’s now the first woman director of a Disney feature.
-For the musical aspect, eight songs are performed in a Broadway style, making the picture ripe for a stage adaptation.
+As for the music, eight songs are performed in a Broadway style, making the picture ripe for a stage adaptation.
 Christophe Beck scored the music, while Kristen Anderson-Lopez and Robert Lopez wrote the lyrics.
 The songs, while serviceable and occasionally charming, won’t leave you humming them when the show is over.

 This tale of sisterhood follows Elsa (Idina Menzel), princess of the pseudo-Scandinavia kingdom of Arendelle, and her younger sister Anna (Kristen Bell).
 In childhood, Elsa’s uncontrollable magical ability to create ice and snow struck Anna and wounded her, and henceforth Elsa vowed to keep herself locked away, never to express the emotions that spark her dangerous powers.
 During her coronation, Elsa’s strict manners give way to an icy outburst and she flees the kingdom in fear of doing more harm.
 Meanwhile, Anna has fallen in love with the duplicitous Prince Hans (Santino Fontana), but she must set out to find her runaway sister, who has unintentionally unleashed a permanent winter on Arendelle.
 Along the way, Anna teams up with a rugged ice trader Kristoff (Jonathan Groff).
 Together Anna and Kristoff head to a nearby mountain, where Elsa has built herself a new icy fortress of solitude, to convince her to come home.